Saint Maybe: Reviews

 Michiko Kakutani of the New York Times writes, "Fans of Ms. Tyler's work...will soon recognize the conflict [Ian] feels between self-sacrifice and independence as a manifestation of one of her favorite themes, namely the tension in American life between community and freedom, familial responsibility and autonomous self-definition.
 Indeed, this is a dialectic that every member of the Bedloe family must come to terms with by the end of the novel....Each character in "Saint Maybe" has been fully rendered, fleshed out with a palpable interior life, and each has been fit, like a hand-sawed jigsaw-puzzle piece, into the matrix of family life.
 The result is a warm and generous novel, a novel that attests once again to Ms. Tyler's enormous gifts as a writer and her innate understanding of the mysteries of kinship and blood."

 Poet and novelist Jay Parini writes, "I adored Saint Maybe.
 In many ways it is Anne Tyler's most sophisticated work, a realistic chronicle that celebrates family life without erasing the pain and boredom that families almost necessarily inflict upon their members.
 Ian Bedloe, for his part, sits near the top of Ms. Tyler's fine list of heroes.
 Exactly how she makes us care so much about him remains a mystery to me.
 That is, perhaps, the mystery of art."

 In her review in the Christian Science Monitor, Marilyn Gardner summarizes, "In Saint Maybe, as in her other novels, Tyler dramatizes a debate about the pros and cons of family life.
 Is the family an anchor in the storm?
 Or is it a shackle?
 Do duty and devotion hold together the members who make up a family as well as the family itself?
 Or do families become, not support systems, but burdens of guilt, leading to damaging sacrifices of personal freedom?...As she explores the myriad ways in which dreams get deferred and hopes revised, infusing the prosaic details of domestic life with honor, humor, and deep affection, it is Anne Tyler's achievement to raise ordinariness to an art form."

+Bruce Bawer in The New Criterion included the novel in a group of works that "soar above the shallow level at which most American literary fiction operates nowadays."

 In other media

-In 1998, the novel was adapted for a Hallmark Hall of Fame television film, starring Thomas McCarthy, Mary-Louise Parker, Blythe Danner, Edward Herrmann, Melina Kanakaredes, Glynnis O'Connor, Bethel Leslie, Denis O'Hare, and Jeffrey Nordling.
+In 1998, the novel was adapted for a Hallmark Hall of Fame television film, starring Thomas McCarthy as Ian, Mary-Louise Parker as Lucy, Blythe Danner as Bee, Edward Herrmann as Doug, Melina Kanakaredes as Rita, Glynnis O'Connor as Claudia, Denis O'Hare as Reverend Emmett, and Jeffrey Nordling as Danny.

 The novel is also mentioned as a positive inspiration in Bishop Mariann Edgar Budde’s memoir How We Learn to Be Brave.